s312569/clj-biosequence/README.md

 - `def-line` - the definition line of a sequence.
 - `protein?` - boolean
 - `fasta-string` - a string of the sequence in fasta format.
-- `fasta-to-stream` - outputs a sequence in fasta format to a stream.
 - `org-scientific-name` - scientific name of the organism from which the sequence is derived
 - `created` - date sequence was created.
 - `modified` - date sequence was modified.